 The construction of various association networks is an active area of research for both biology and computational social science.
-While correlational relationships could potentially be easily calculated with the appropriate data, a fundamental question is the distinction between direct and indirect interactions.
-For example, a transcription factor X regulates gene Y and Z, one could expect pairs like X-Y, X-Z and Y-Z are all correlated, but the key is to identify the direct regulatory interactions X-Y and X-Z. Established mathematical machineries like Bayesian networks, Markov random fields and other information theoretical frameworks [29] have been used for this purpose.
+While correlational relationships could be easily calculated with the appropriate data, a fundamental question is the distinction between direct and indirect interactions.
+For example, if transcription factor X regulates gene Y and Z, one would expect pairs like X-Y, X-Z and Y-Z to be correlated, but the key is to identify the direct regulatory interactions X-Y and X-Z. Established mathematical machineries like Bayesian networks, Markov random fields and other information theoretical frameworks [29] have been used for this purpose.

-The inference of causal relationships could be greatly benefited by time-series data.
-In social science, online retailers are interested to use purchase records to study how customers influence each other [30].
-On the other hand, the same question is extremely common in biology, under the term “reverse engineering”.
+The inference of causal relationships would be greatly improved by time-series data.
+In social science, online retailers are interested in using purchase records to study how customers influence each other [30].
+The same question is extremely common in biology, under the term “reverse engineering”.
 For example, how can we infer the developmental gene regulatory network from temporal gene expression dynamics?
-Ideally, one could write differential equations to fit the temporal data; nevertheless, temporal data in most genomics experiments do not have enough time-points.
-To overcome the drawback, data mining techniques such as matrix factorization are employed.
-For instance, given the genome-wide expression profile of at different time-points, one could project the high-dimensional gene expression data to low dimensional space and write differential equations to model the dynamics of the projections [31].
-The inference of casual and direct relationships from statistical data points to the study of mechanistic networks.
+Ideally, one could write differential equations to fit the temporal data.
+However, most genomics experiments do not contain enough time-points.
+To overcome this drawback, data mining techniques such as matrix factorization are employed.
+For instance, given the genome-wide expression profile at different time-points, one could project the high-dimensional gene expression data to low dimensional space and write differential equations to model the dynamics of the projections [31].
+The inference of casual and direct relationships from statistical data points to the study of mechanistic networks. [?]

-Apart from the actual dynamical processes happen in a network, one could explore the evolutionary dynamics of networks by comparing networks.
-In biological context, pairs of orthologous genes (nodes) can be used to define conserved edges like interologs and regulogs.
+In addition to the actual dynamic processes occuring in a network, one could explore the evolutionary dynamics of networks by comparing networks.
+In a biological context, pairs of orthologous genes (nodes) can be used to define conserved edges like interologs and regulogs.
 Furthermore, orthologous genes have been used to align networks from different species [32], and to detect conserved and specific functional modules across species [33].
-More formally, a mathematical formalism has been developed to measure the evolutionary rewiring rate between networks across species in analogous to quantifying sequence evolution.
+More formally, a mathematical formalism has been developed to measure the evolutionary rewiring rate between networks across species using methods analogous to those quantifying sequence evolution.
 It was shown that metabolic networks rewire at a slower rate compared to various regulatory networks [34].

 Comparison gains physical intuition

 Now we shift discussion to "mechanistic" networks.
 Here, the network framework serves as a skeleton for different complex systems.
-From the standpoint of a biologist, network comparison thus brings intuition from other disciplines to bear on molecular biology.
+From the standpoint of a biologist, network comparison can bring intuition from other disciplines to bear on molecular biology.

 Looking for mechanistic insights

-The previous sections discussed universal frameworks and insights gained by applying the same formalism to biological networks as to various social and technological networks.
-Such wide-ranging universal insights were possible only because the detailed identities of the nodes in the networks were neglected during the comparison; only the abstracted "association" between the various nodes was considered.
-As one adds details to this picture, however, the insights about a system become more specific, in a sense, more meaningful. apply the same formalism to two networksThis transition from applying general formal to abstract networks to more mechanistic descriptions is well described when one tried to explain the scale-free degree distribution of various networks described above.
+The previous sections discussed universal frameworks and insights gained by applying the same formalisms to biological networks as well as to various social and technological networks.
+Such wide-ranging universal insights were possible only because the detailed identities of the nodes in the networks were neglected during the comparison.
+Only the abstracted "association" between the various nodes was considered.
+On the other hand, if details are added to this picture, insights about a system become more specific, and in a sense, more meaningful.
+However, it is in general harder to apply the same formalism to two networks.
+This transition from applying general formalisms to abstract networks to more mechanistic descriptions is well described when one tried to explain the scale-free degree distribution of various networks described above.[?]